liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value

-   **Notes:** This is the default behavior of ARKode, so the function ARKodeSetNonlinear is primarily useful to undo a previous call to :c:func:`ARKodeSetLinear()`.
+   **Notes:** This is the default behavior of ARKode, so the function is primarily useful to undo a previous call to :c:func:`ARKodeSetLinear()`.

 .. c:function:: int ARKodeSetPredictorMethod(void* arkode_mem, int method)

    Specifies the method to use for predicting implicit solutions.
-   Non-default choices are {1,2,3,4}, all others will use default (trivial) predictor.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKode memory block.